-We don’t give any discounts for advertising, but maintain the low advertising rates, which give even the smallest of businesses or budgets the opportunity to advertise.
-We do offer Agency discount.
+No, everyone pays the same low advertising rate, which gives even the smallest of budgets the opportunity to advertise.

-We can produce advertisement artwork for you using any logos, images and copy that you supply, within the cost of insertion.
+We can produce advertisement artwork for you using any logos, images and copy that you supply, at no extra cost.
 If you are unsure about what size or what to put into your advertisement, we would be more than happy to create something for you.

 Of course.
 Please check the dimensions of the advertisement with us, but otherwise we accept artwork as a jpg, tif, pdf or eps.
 Don’t forget advertising will be in mono.

-We do offer new advertisers and businesses some free editorial to support their first advertisement and to provide readers with more information that would appear in an advertisement.
-Around 200-250 words is acceptable.
-As The Herald relies on paid advertising, we cannot guarantee editorial space for all advertisers and reserve the right to refuse submitted copy.
-Editorial should always be newsworthy.
-Click here to see our Editorial Deadlines.
+We do offer new advertisers and businesses some free editorial to support their first advertisement and to provide readers with more information than would appear in an advertisement.
+Around 300 words is acceptable.
+As The Herald relies on paid advertising, we cannot guarantee editorial space for all advertisers but we do try our best to accommodate all requests.
+Click here to see our deadlines.